CAMI-challenge/firstchallenge_evaluation/revision/readme.md

 ### create\_summary\_table.py
-This script appends the summary\_stats\_99.tsv results of every tool to a single file (including only the 4 metrics which will be used for ranking: precision, recall, accuracy, misclassification rate).
+This script appends the summary\_stats\_99.tsv results of every tool to a single file (including the metrics which will be used for ranking: precision, recall, accuracy, misclassification rate, % assigned bases).
 The individual files' headers are removed and instead the name of the tool appended as last column in the tsv.
 The .properties files are basically sectionless INI files, so after adding a dummy header the configparse module can be used to read the files and retrieve the data set.